Reviewed by Lucy Unwin

 And, wonderfully, as we discover with her, we feel with her too.
 It’s immersive.
 This book feels intimate: with Dublin, with the author, with Frances.
 You may end up a little bit in love with Bobbi, a little bit in love with Nick, and perhaps feeling a little more paranoid and anxious about yourself than you did before.
 But it’s worth it.

-Lucy Unwin blogs about books at those precious stolen moments, where this review also appears.
+Lucy Unwin blogs about books at Those Precious Stolen Moments.
 You can find her on Twitter @Stolen_Moments and @LucyAnnUnwin

 Lucy interviewed Sally Rooney at the Hay Festival for our BookBuzz section – read the interview here.